jsdhami/SaumyaQuake/README.md

 ### Moon Map

+Introducing Moonquake Map 2.0, your gateway to the lunar frontier like never before!
+This cutting-edge tool unlocks the mysteries of the Moon by generating an immersive and detailed map, unveiling seismic secrets straight from NASA's treasure trove of data.

-Moonquake Map 2.0 generates a detailed map of the moon that displays seismic data obtained from NASA resources.
-It visualizes shallow moonquakes with a ripple effect, showing their location and magnitude.
-Additionally, the map explores the lunar surface's topography and marks important locations, such as the Apollo landing sites and other moon mission data, for reference.
+Prepare to be captivated as Moonquake Map 2.0 showcases shallow moonquakes with mesmerizing ripple effects, vividly illustrating their location and magnitude.
+But that's not all – this extraordinary map takes you on a journey through the lunar landscape, unraveling its topography with precision.
+Explore the hallowed grounds of Apollo landing sites and other monumental lunar missions, all seamlessly integrated into this interactive masterpiece.

-The map's frontend was developed using Bootstrap and leverages the Globe.Gl JavaScript library based on Three.js, along with the d3 open-source library.
-Other tools, including React and data in JSON/CSV format, were utilized to create an interactive and informative interface.

-The tool provides easy-to-use functions to display various items on the map, enhancing the user's experience.
+Behind the scenes, our developers harnessed the power of Bootstrap, weaving a sleek and intuitive frontend.
+With the magic of Globe.Gl JavaScript, underpinned by the versatility of Three.js, and the data manipulation wizardry of d3, Moonquake Map 2.0 brings the Moon closer than ever before.
+JSON/CSV data feeds fuel the engine, and React lends its brilliance to craft an interface that's not just informative but also a joy to navigate.

+Discover the future of lunar exploration with Moonquake Map 2.0, where user-friendly functions make every interaction a delightful experience.
+Dive into a world of moonquakes, topography, and historic missions, all at your fingertips.
+Unlock the lunar wonders, one click at a time.

 ## How It Works